mrWh1te/Botmation/src/botmation/actions/README.md

 ```
 > Note: While the function requires options, devs do not need to provide it, when using either the `BotActionsChainFactory` or the `Botmation` class.
 A safe set of defaults are provided instead.
 You may overload that with only what you need.

 These functions are created from higher order functions called `BotActionFactory` functions.
 A factory returns a `BotAction` function.
-This enables devs to use factory functions to customize Bot Actions with whatever is needed.
+This enables devs to use factory functions to customize bot actions with whatever is needed.

 Bot Action Factory Interface
 ----------------------------